Mausiz/mausiz.github.io/README.md

-This is a template of a cafe website.
+This is a template for a cafe website.
+Made using HTML, CSS and Javascript.
 See the sample at (https://mausiz.github.io/)